MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-acs.md

 ---
-title: "Migration changes for new Azure Bot Service channel | MicrosoftDocs"
+title: "Migration changes for new Omnichannel channel | MicrosoftDocs"
 description: "Understand the changes you'll need to make to your omnichannel implementations before January 2022 to migrate to the new Azure Bot Service channel." ms.date: 10/07/2021 ms.topic: article